TheRealCyberber/escape-the-jungle/README.md

 README

-1. Namd and Description of the game
+1. Name and Description of the game

 a.
 Name: Escape the jungle